Lemon4ksan/GoZip/README.md

 ### 1. Creating an Archive (Sequential)

-The simplest way to create an archive. `AddFromPath` is lazy and doesn't open the file until writing begins.
+The simplest way to create an archive. `AddFromPath` is lazy and efficient.

 ```go
 package main